I have kept bunnies for years and know they can be a handful. I enjoy sharing what I've learned about rabbit care with others.

 How to Keep an Outdoor Bunny

-The secret of keeping a rabbit outside in a healthy way is to provide them with a clean, secure cage with a run, and also to let them out of that run as often as possible to roam about in your backyard, which of course, should have high fences and not be populated by bunny-killing predators.
+The secret to keeping a rabbit outside in a healthy way is to provide them with a clean, secure cage with a run, and also to let them out of that run as often as possible to roam about in your backyard—which, of course, should have high fences and not be populated by bunny-killing predators.
 Cats are usually okay with rabbits, especially cats that have been subjected to a thorough bunny beating.
 (Yes, that cute little fuzzy creature in my profile picture has handed out beatings to not one, but two cats simultaneously.)

-Supervision doesn't mean you always have to keep an eye on the bunny, but do go out periodically to make sure it is still in one piece and also to make sure that it hasn't found any escape routes.
-For the first few weeks you try this free-ranging approach to bunny keeping, make sure you supervise your bunny often.
+Supervision doesn't mean you always have to keep an eye on the bunny but do go out periodically to make sure it is still in one piece and also to make sure that it hasn't found any escape routes.
+When you try this free-ranging approach to bunny keeping, make sure you supervise your bunny often for the first few weeks.

 Sequester Your Flowers and Vegetables

 If you keep flowers or a vegetable garden, you'll need to fence them off.
-Not only will bunny raze your precious plants to the ground, she'll probably make herself extremely sick doing so.
+Not only will your bunny raze your precious plants to the ground, but she'll also probably make herself extremely sick doing so.
 Not all plants are good for bunnies, but if you simply have a plain lawn, you should be okay.

-Return to the Cage at Night
+Return Your Rabbit to Their Cage at Night

 I would recommend putting your rabbit back into his or her cage at night.
 That will protect them from nocturnal predators.
-Don't be surprised if your bunny doesn't want to go back into the cage, once they've tasted sweet, sweet freedom, even the largest bunny cage can seem like a prison.
+Don't be surprised if your bunny doesn't want to go back into the cage; once they've tasted sweet, sweet freedom, even the largest bunny cage can seem like a prison.

 What Does a Good Outdoor Rabbit Cage Look Like?

 Why am I going on so much about cages when we're talking about free-range bunnies?
-Because free range is not a substitute for no cage.
-Your rabbit will still need a well sheltered home, even if you let her out in the morning and don't put her away at night, or even if you make the decidedly more risky decision of letting your bunny roam your section 24/7.
+Because free-range is not a substitute for no cage.
+Your rabbit will still need a well-sheltered home, even if you let her out in the morning and don't put her away at night, or even if you make the decidedly more risky decision of letting your bunny roam your section 24/7.

 Wicket's Favorite Set-Up

 Having lived with Wicket in everything from a small one-roomed apartment to a workshop to a house with a yard, I have to say that the most convenient and mutually pleasing situation I've found for the two of us is for Wicket to live outside and have the run of the lawn on nice days.
-It gives her exercise and a break from living in a cage and it allows her to socialize on her own terms.
+It gives her exercise and a break from living in a cage, and it allows her to socialize on her own terms.
 It also allows me to enjoy her company without being constantly assailed by the scent of her urine.
 Win!